Elzada-Kasymova/to_do/README.md

 9. **Access the App**:

-Open `http://localhost:5003` (or `localhost:3000` if changed) in your browser to see the frontend.
+Open `http://localhost:5005` in your browser to see the frontend.
 You can register, log in, and manage your todo list from there.

 ## Emulating HTTP Requests (REST Client)